neondatabase/website/content/docs/guides/prisma.md

 A `connect_timeout` setting of 0 means no timeout.
 </Admonition>

+### Connection pool timeouts

 Another possible cause of timeouts is [Prisma's connection pool](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/).
 The Prisma query engine manages a pool of connections.
 The pool is instantiated when a Prisma Client opens a first connection to the database.
-To understand how this pool works, read [How the connection pool works](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/connection-pool#how-the-connection-pool-works), in the _Prisma documentation_.
+For an explanation of how this connection pool functions, read [How the connection pool works](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/connection-pool#how-the-connection-pool-works), in the _Prisma documentation_.

 The default size of the Prisma connection pool is determined by the following formula: `num_physical_cpus * 2 + 1`,  where `num_physical_cpus` represents the number of physical CPUs on the machine where your application runs.
-If your machine has four physical CPUs, your connection pool will contain nine connections (4 * 2 + 1 = 9).
+For example, if your machine has four physical CPUs, your connection pool will contain nine connections (4 * 2 + 1 = 9).
 As mentioned in the [Prisma documentation](https://www.prisma.io/docs/concepts/components/prisma-client/working-with-prismaclient/connection-pool#default-connection-pool-size), this formula is a good starting point, but the recommended connection limit also depends on your deployment paradigm — particularly if you are using serverless.
 You can specify the number of connections explicitly by setting the `connection_limit` parameter in your database connection URL.
 For example:

 <CodeBlock shouldWrap>